hurricane8/Optimal-data-splitting-in-distributed-optimization-for-machine-learning/README.md

 # Optimal data splitting in distributed optimization for machine learning
- An article written as part of a course on Optimization in the 3rd year of the MPTI FPMI under the guidance of A.N.
+ An article written as part of a course on Optimization in the 3rd year of the MPTI FPMI under the supervision of A.N.
 Beznosikov.